 Apart from timetabled sessions, students should expect to spend time on their set work, reading and background studies.
 They should spend four to five hours per subject each week in self- directed study, increasing in the run up to exams.
+Students may use the study room in the VISion Centre or the Resource Centre for private study; helping them get into the discipline of self-managed study.
+We ask students to respect the need for quiet in study periods and to use this time effectively for themselves and others.
+This means avoiding activities which may be a distraction.

 The Extended Project Qualification (EPQ) is started in the Spring Term of Year 12, for completion by the Easter break in Year 13.
 There are regular support and taught sessions to assist students with completing the EPQ but we do expect much of the work to be managed and completed independently.